Super Mario Bros.

 The L-shaped pipes used in the intro leading to underground and underwater levels can be entered from the top like a regular pipe.
-However it is impossible to experience that behavior during regular gameplay, since Mario automatically enters the side of the pipe, and as such this behavior goes unused.
+However, it is impossible to experience that behavior during regular gameplay, since Mario automatically enters the side of the pipe, and as such this behavior goes unused.

-However, an L-shaped pipe appears in World 9-3 of the Japanese Super Mario Bros.
+An L-shaped pipe appears in World 9-3 of the Japanese Super Mario Bros.
 2, and it is possible to enter this pipe from the top.

 RAM address 03F0 keeps track of the number of blocks hit, though no routine ever reads the value stored here.

 Map 01 (Worlds 2-2 and 7-2) has a third level pointer for World 3, which leads to the same place as the normal World 2 and 7 level pointers.